eiffel-community/eiffel-intelligence-frontend/wiki/markdown/subscription-handling.md

 This button downloads a subscription template
 #### _Upload Subscriptions_
 This button help uploads a subscription by opening a file explorer
-#### _EI Backend Status_
+#### _EI Back-end Status_
-This button indicates, through its color, whether a backend instance is connected with frontend or not.
-The green color means backend is connected while red means no instance is connected.
+This button indicates, through its color, whether a back-end instance is connected with front-end or not.
+The green color means back-end is connected while red means no instance is connected.